GiviKDev/givikdev.github.io/index.md

 ---
 layout: home
-title: "Journey to Modernization with .NET"
+title: null
-list_title: "Latest Posts"
+list_title: Latest Posts
 ---

 Modernization is a **mind‑set of relentless refinement** — for your systems **and** for yourself.